craigmckeachie/a12_setup/readme.md

     - Please note, we will use a _Long-Term Support (LTS) version_ `12.x` or `14.x`, because some earlier and later versions are not compatible with Angular 12 or with some important Node packages that we will use during class.

+      > Angular 12 does not officially support Node `16.x` despite it being an LTS version.
+If you already have Node `16.x` installed for a project then everything in class is likely to work however you will get a `BAD ENGINE` warning message when doing npm installs.
+So you can stick with version 16 for class but if you run into issues we may have to install a supported version of Node.
+For more information see the [Angular CLI, Angular, Node.js, TypeScript, and RxJS compatibility matrix](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3#gistcomment-3879034.)
       > Please **DO NOT** use Node 8.x or Node 10.x or Node 11.x or 13.x for this class.
+      > Angular 13 does support Node `16.x` but we will use Angular 12 in class.

     - If you have not installed Node yet, please
       - Visit http://nodejs.org/